 Using my land the women are growing vegetables for their families and for sale.
 They are learning new skills, have healthier food for their children, gain income and feel really good about themselves.
 We have also leased extra land and planting 500 dalo (taro) per month, dalo is Fiji’s main commercial vegetable crop.

 An Australian first aid teacher visited to accredit us in first aid.
 Yeah!
 We all passed the exam.
 Vinaka Pete for supporting us.
-We will introduce general first aid to the community and give out donated first aid kits.

 In 2018 we will be running breast feeding and sexual health programs on behalf of the hospital – it’s two hours away.
 The hospital was impressed with us arranging the PAP test program, so asked us to promote these two new topics.
 We were so proud to be asked by the hospital to do this – a year a go we may have been looked down on by some people.
 Now we are strong leaders in our community.
 Wow, that is really is something.